Are you finding yourself stuck on the one and two scissor patterns?

-With the Fair Fit Method, you will need to learn how to touch the cloth and develop a sensitivity with your hands to create the lines and finishings.
-Also, the draping portion will give you the opportunity to really grow in your smoothing of the fabric, how you pin it, and set it up to sew.
+I hope that by sharing the Fair Fit Method, that students will learn how to touch the cloth and develop a sensitivity with your hands to create the lines and finishings.
+The draping portion will give you the opportunity to really grow in your smoothing of the fabric, how you pin it, and set it up to sew.
 The more you hold the fabric under the machine to sew unconventional seams will train your hands for projects down the road that require you to smooth, shape, and sew as you go.

 This skill is hard to put into words, but the more cloth you touch and the more variations you can learn to hold it in place to create fabric folds, seams, and finishings will make your other cut and sew projects feel like a breeze and give them a new sense of refinement when you return to your regular sewing.

 Pattern Customization and Alteration